Rade58/my-monorepo/README.md

 # Turborepo starter related info

-This is an official starter Turborepo.
+This monorepo was started upon an official starter Turborepo.

-## Using this example
+## Started like this

 Run the following command: